esycrux/Inn/README.md

 It should have method PArty method. in this method pirate will spend all their money and buy drink.
 After every round they will drink drink.
-	There is 50% chance the captain will use GrabDrink method to a random pirate
+	There is 50% chance the captain will use GrabDrink method to a random pirate this methos should run until anyone can Buy a drink